Wakayama 800

 Arakijima Rice Terraces

-An 84km route that visits one of the mous famous rice terraces in Japan, Arakajima Rice Terraces.
-(GPX Route)
+An 84km route that visits one of the most famous rice terraces in Japan, Arakajima Rice Terraces.
+This route starts a bit South of Wakayama and heads into the mountains to the East (Official RideWithGPS Route).

 Official Page (Japanese Only)